HighOnToxins/OpenTKEngine/README.md

 # OpenTKEngine
-This is a simple engine for OpenTK for making games and other applications.
+This is a simple engine in OpenTK for making games and other applications.